simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 :   Note that this option can be set for each SP in the [SP-remote metadata](./simplesamlphp-reference-sp-remote).

 `NameIDFormat`
-:   The format of the NameID supported by this IdP.
+:   The format(s) of the NameID supported by this IdP, as either an array or a string.
+If an array is given, the first
+    value is used as the default if the incoming request does not specify a preference.
 Defaults to the `transient` format if unspecified.

-    This parameter can be configured in multiple places, and the actual value used is fetched from metadata with the following priority:
+:   This parameter can be configured in multiple places, and the actual value used is fetched from metadata with
+    the following priority:

 :   1.
 SP Remote Metadata